 We have already potentially lost one generation.
 We cannot deny the first generation of voters who have studied our democracy the right to use this knowledge in a General Election.
 That’s a missed opportunity.

 Who supports extending the right to vote 16?

 Where can 16 year olds vote?

-16 and 17 year olds in the Isle of Man, Jersey, Guernsey, Brazil and Austria already have the vote.
-They can also vote in some elections in Germany, Malta and Norway.
+16 and 17 year olds in the Isle of Man, Jersey, Guernsey, Brazil and Austria also have the vote, as well as for some elections in Germany, Malta and Norway.